Aled Haydn Jones: The Surgery

 The Surgery was a British radio show that aired on BBC Radio.
 In 2008, Jones was a regular presenter on Radio 1's Sunday Surgery, providing cover for Kelly Osbourne while she was ill.
-In Autumn 2008, it was announced that Osbourne would be taking a break from the Sunday Surgery in order to film Osbournes Reloaded in the USA with the rest of her family, and Jones became the regular presenter.
-In 2013 Jones was given a co host, Dr Radha Modgil.
-In April 2015 it was announced Jones would be stepping down from his role, being replaced by Gemma Cairney from June 2015.
+In autumn 2008, it was announced that Osbourne would be taking a break from the Sunday Surgery in order to film Osbournes Reloaded in the US with the rest of her family, and Jones became the regular presenter.
+In 2013 Jones was given a co-host, Dr Radha Modgil.
+In April 2015 it was announced that Jones would be stepping down from his role, being replaced by Gemma Cairney from June 2015.

 Working with Chris Moyles

 Jones's first role with Chris Moyles was doing general tasks behind the scenes on Chris's One Big Belly Tour.

 In 2001, whilst discussing the events of an episode of Big Brother Series 2, Chris asked Jones to present it in the form of a proper review.
 This developed into a daily review spot, earning Jones the nickname "BB Aled" and an invitation to the official eviction press conferences on Friday night.

-In August 2002, Jones joined Chris's afternoon show on a permanent basis, taking over from Lizzie Buckingham as a Broadcast Assistant.
-Jones then gained his second nickname "FA Aled" shortly after, as he reported on the events of reality show Fame Academy in the same way.
+In August 2002, Jones joined Chris's afternoon show on a permanent basis, taking over from Lizzie Buckingham as a broadcast assistant.
+Jones gained his second nickname "FA Aled" shortly after, as he reported on the events of reality show Fame Academy in the same way.

 Jones worked closely with the show's main producer, Rachel Jones, to oversee the launch of The Chris Moyles Show in its new breakfast slot.
 In 2005, he was given the role of Day Head Producer and in 2009 took over Rachel's position of Head Producer of The Chris Moyles Show.

 Jones's role as producer ended on 14 September 2012 when Nick Grimshaw replaced Chris Moyles on the Radio 1 Breakfast Show.

 Film and television

 In addition to his career on Radio 1, he has also been a judge on the S4C Welsh language talent show, Wawffactor.
 He appeared as an extra in season four of 24, in episode 23, and was voted Rear of the Year in 2004.

 In November 2007, Jones appeared as a contestant in the BBC Three series Celebrity Scissorhands, in aid of charity Children in Need.
-The contestants had to learn how to cut hair and give various beauty salon treatments on volunteers, with the minimal amount of training.
+The contestants had to learn how to cut hair and give various beauty salon treatments on volunteers, with a minimal amount of training.
 Jones eventually finished second in the contest, losing in the final to comedian Ninia Benjamin.

-In March 2011, Jones was part of the ITV2 show, OMG with Peaches Geldof in which he, alongside Geldof looked at understanding alternative lifestyles and subcultures.
+In March 2011, Jones was part of the ITV2 show, OMG with Peaches Geldof in which he, alongside Geldof, looked at understanding alternative lifestyles and subcultures.

 In November 2011, Jones was a panellist on ITV2's I'm a Celebrity...Get Me Out of Here!
 Now! for one week giving his views on life in the jungle.